huggingface/blog/jat.md

 - user: qgallouedec
 - user: edbeeching
 - user: ClementRomac
+- user: thomwolf
 ---

 # Jack of All Trades, Master of Some, a Multi-Purpose Transformer Agent

 ## Introduction

 We're excited to share Jack of All Trades (JAT), a project that aims to move in the direction of a generalist agent.
+The project started as an open reproduction of the [Gato](https://huggingface.co/papers/2205.06175) (Reed et al., 2022) work, which proposed to train a Transformer able to perform both vision-and-language and decision-making tasks.
+We thus started by building an open version of Gato’s dataset.
+We then trained multi-modal Transformer models on it, introducing several improvements over Gato for handling sequential data and continuous values.

-In a nutshell, the project has resulted in:
+Overall, the project has resulted in:

 - The release of a large number of **expert RL agents** on a wide variety of tasks.
 - The release of the **JAT dataset**, the first dataset for generalist agent training.
 It contains hundreds of thousands of expert trajectories collected with the expert agents